basemprince/pogo-pvp-assistant/README.md

 # Pokémon GO PVP Battle Assistant

-This repository contains a Python script that assists players during Pokémon GO PVP battles.
+(Work In Progress) This repository contains a Python script that assists players during Pokémon GO PVP battles.
 The script uses Pokémon and league-specific information from JSON files to display the move-set for each Pokémon, based on the recommended move-set from the PvPoke database.
 It also provides move counts and recommendations for move timings to help players avoid throwing moves on alignment.

 # Features
 * Automatic league detection (Great, Ultra, or Master) based on the Pokémon's CP